 Read our interview with founding head teacher Alec Jiggins here.

 There's an international mix of students with no more than 15% of one nationality, and the current student body includes children from North and South America, Europe, Australasia, South East Asia, and Africa.
 The maximum class size is 24.

 The academic year runs from August to June.
 The uniform is the same across the EtonHouse group, and the school says "Because of who we are, our uniform has to be functional and comfortable.
 And students have a choice of bringing in packed lunches or ordering hot meals supplied from the central EtonHouse kitchen; Years 9 and above can leave the campus for lunch, and there's a choice of food courts in walking distance.

 In terms of homework, expect reading at primary level and project work in the secondary years.
 Jiggins is "a believer in homework only when it benefits the learning in school".
 He adds:

 “I’d rather they were reading, researching a project and investigating something that interests them – or riding their bikes, playing in the park, doing taekwondo and just being kids”.

-While the school has outdoor space, which is sheltered from the busy road, it has yet to develop this.
-There are plans, however, to create a play area with benches and a garden for the students.
+The school has outdoor space, which is sheltered from the busy road, and includes a play area with benches and a garden for the students.

 The school has a drop-off area at the side of the school, and there’s an underground car park if needed.
-The school anticipates that most secondary students will travel to school by public transport, using the nearby MRT and bus stops.
+Most secondary students travel to school by public transport, using the nearby MRT and bus stops.

-It's still early days for EtonHouse Orchard, but there are plans from August to offer a wide programme of activities covering the arts, robotics, sport and additional languages.
+EtonHouse Orchard offers a wide programme of activities covering the arts, robotics, sport, and additional languages.

 Health and safety